C/2006 VZ13 (LINEAR)

 C/ (LINEAR) is a non-periodic comet discovered by the LINEAR survey on 13 November 2006.

 Discovery and observations

 C/ (LINEAR) and NGC 5820 taken by Robert Sharpe at Shuttleview observatory on 14 July 2007.

 The object was initially believed to be an asteroid due to its stellar appearance in the early images.
 However, observers soon detected a small coma and the telltale green cometary cast.

 The comet peaked at approximately magnitude +7.5, much brighter than predicted.
-The comet made Earth approach on July 14, 2007 at a distance of 0.575 AU.
-Perihelion was August 10, 2007 at a distance of 1.015 AU.
+The comet made its closest approach to Earth on 14 July 2007 at a distance of 0.575 AU.
+It reached perihelion on 10 August 2007 at a distance of 1.015 AU.

+Physical characteristics

+Infrared measurements from the NASA Infrared Telescope Facility (IRTF) in July 2007 yielded a mean grain temperature of 275±5 K, which was 6 percent higher than the equivalent radiative equilibrium blackbody of the comet at its distance from the Sun, which was approximately 1.02 AU at the time.
+Spectroscopic observations on the following month reveal that the comet's composition is depleted of carbon compounds, comparable to what was observed from 9P/Tempel.